Revolve Construction · Blog

 When you’re running a business or managing a commercial property, your roof does more than just keep the rain out — it protects your operations, your assets, your employees, and your bottom line.
 That’s why choosing the right commercial roofing system is one of the most important decisions you’ll make.
-At Revolve Construction, we specialize in helping business owners across Missouri and Illinois make smart, long-term roofing choices that align with performance goals and budget.
+At Revolve Construction , we specialize in helping business owners across Missouri and Illinois make smart, long-term roofing choices that align with performance goals and budget.

-Two of the most widely used flat and low-slope commercial roofing systems today are TPO (Thermoplastic Polyolefin) and EPDM (Ethylene Propylene Diene Monomer).
+Two of the most widely used flat and low-slope commercial roofing systems today are TPO (Thermoplastic Polyolefin) and EPDM (Ethylene Propylene Diene Monomer) .
 While both materials have proven track records, they offer different advantages when it comes to cost, durability, energy efficiency, and installation.

-Whether you’re planning a new build, replacing an aging roof, or recovering from storm damage, this guide will walk you through the key differences between TPO and EPDM.
+So, how do you decide which system is right for your property?
+Whether you’re planning a new build, replacing an aging roof, or recovering from storm damage, this guide will walk you through the key differences between TPO and EPDM .
+At Revolve Construction , we don’t just install roofing systems — we partner with property owners to build solutions that last.

 TPO roofing is a single-ply white membrane made from a blend of rubber and plastic.
 It’s usually heat-welded at the seams and installed in large sheets across flat or low-slope commercial roofs.